daniel-llach/dw-filter/README.md

 ```

 # 2.- Use
 Execute the dwFilter class on a selector.
-It will be rendered in this container and inherit its width.
+It will be rendered a dw-filter element in this container inherit its position and width.
 ```javascript
 $('#id').dwFilter();
 ```